 Fayston home prices are not only among the most expensive in Vermont, but Fayston real estate also consistently ranks among the most expensive in America.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Fayston is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Fayston isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Fayston are a mix of both white- and blue-collar jobs.
 Overall, Fayston is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Fayston who work in management occupations (16.65%), business and financial occupations (11.65%), and community and social services (11.14%).

 Also of interest is that Fayston has more people living here who work in computers and math than 95% of the places in the US.